A daily diary of our 33-day, 720 km, four-canal walk.

 At Gien we left the river and pressed on through the forests of the Sologne to our final canal, the Canal de Berry, which we followed for the last four days, from Mehun-sur-Yèvre to St-Amand-Montrond.

-This year for the first time we took no commercial maps or guides, and relied wholly on our own ones.
-Our homemade maps of this year’s walk have much more detail than the Google Map below, and are taken from the French survey map that you can seen here.
+This year for the first time we took no commercial maps or guides, and relied wholly on our own home-made maps, which have much more detail than the Google Map below.
+We made them using the French IGN survey map, and our overall route can be seen here.
 The making of these maps is described here.
 For general information about Maps and Guides, see the page in our Beginner’s Guide.

 The diary has been broken up into the following sections: